UUUZ0428/IMTC505_Powerpuffs/README.md

 ![cover img](cover.png)

 ### Description:
 This is a course project for IMTC505 Immersive Technology.
 It is an AR app which serves as an introduction of the history of the land that UBC-Okanagan campus is situated.
-Players discovers and learns the background of landmarks that has stories from the Syllix Okanagan through a guided tour.
+Players discovers and learns the background of landmarks that has stories from the Syllix Okanagan through a guided tour. <br>
 The presentation and demo can be found here (demo is from 1'15'' to 4'20''):[presentation](https://drive.google.com/file/d/10HgUXIq7C9POH8SvBafEUQMPkWDAoenE/view?usp=sharing)

 ### Introduction